Ștefan Foriș: Cover-up and rumors

 Into the 1950s, the regime dedicated resources to finding out whether Foriș had in fact ever been recruited by the Siguranța.
 Teohari Georgescu personally interrogated the former Siguranța boss, Eugen Cristescu, asking him to validate the rumor, but "could not find out".
 Historian Cristian Troncotă suggests that this failure was not necessarily proof of Foriș's innocence: "[Cristescu knew] that any such disclosure could spell his end. [...] when one exposes even just one name, he's likely to expose all, and some of the ex-informant comrades were still alive, and holding on to important positions in the party hierarchy or in state government."
 As Câmpeanu notes, official takes were unwittingly debunked in 1960 by Bodnăraș, who recounted that he and "Marius" were discussing details about Gheorghiu-Dej's planned escape from prison.
 Had he believed that Foriș was a Siguranța man, he could not have made him privy to such schemes.

 PCR activist Ion Gheorghe Maurer argues that, around the same time, he was working on a samizdat critical of Marxism, and that he had informed Gheorghiu-Dej, otherwise a "close friend", about his intentions.
 This made him fear "that I'd get hit upside the head, like Foriș"; in one instance, Pintilie reportedly confirmed that the Soviet command was for Maurer to be similarly liquidated.
+Petre Pandrea, a former lawyer of the imprisoned communists who had conversed with Foriș, had by then run afoul of Gheorghiu-Dej's administration, and was serving time in Aiud prison.
+By 1961, he had been allowed to keep diaries, informing of his recurring thoughts about the plight of men and women that he still regarded as heroes of their cause, including Foriș.
+As Pandrea put it:

+I do not believe that engineer Foriș, a general secretary of the PCR, was ever a Siguranța asset.
+This is my intuition, and all I have as proof is the atmosphere, the climate, the memories of my nightlong conversation with the man.
+Engineer Foriș was too stern, too little a hoodlum, too unslippery, too upright and solemn, for him to be playing a double-game.
+And why would he have?
+For the money?
+Engineers are always quick to find work.
+The Foriș dossier remains open and blood-stained.